philliphall/plaid2qfx/README.md

    - The script will get a couple more details, clean up the .html file and move on to downloading transactions and formatting them in a QFX file for you.

+## Caveats and Known Issues
+1. The .html file generated as part of the account linking process does not work properly in Firefox.
+You'll get a spinning circle when you click the button.
+Chrome and Edge work fine.